brave-experiments/pool-party-artifact/README.md

 Here's a description of the important files in this repository:

 * `README.md`: This file, containing a description of the code.
+* `LICENSE`: This software is licensed under the Mozilla Public License Version 2.0.
 * `package.json`: The Node.js settings for this project.`
 * `index.js`: The Express.js server code.
 An active server is required to accept EventSource and WebSocket connections, so that connecting browsers may measure how many of these connections can be made successfully before hitting a browser-imposed limit.
 * `static/`: A directory containing static HTML and JS files